AB Foods considers spinning off Primark after annual profits fall

 But spending improved over the second half which AB Foods attributed to a stronger product offer, especially its womenswear ranges, and an increase in digital engagement – having recently launched a mobile app in some of its markets.

-The company told investors that no decision had been made, but its review may result in the board deciding to separate Primark from the food business.

-Chief executive George Weston said: “Our unique and exceptional food business has historically been less well understood by the financial markets than Primark, yet it has a highly attractive portfolio, deep global expertise and much potential.
+Mr Weston added: “Our unique and exceptional food business has historically been less well understood by the financial markets than Primark, yet it has a highly attractive portfolio, deep global expertise and much potential.

 “Primark has an incredibly strong international brand, a powerful customer proposition, and substantial growth opportunities.”